Maboroshy/Bash-note/README.md

 # Bash-note

-Bash-note is as set of small scripts called modules.

-There are two types of modules:
-1) Modules ran by running bash-note with specific argument;
-2) Modules ran by file system watcher for specific file types.

-Bash-note will run only on GNU/Linux.
+Bash-note is as shell script for GNU/Linux to help you dealing with plain-text markdown notes.

+Bash-note can:
+- Paste selected text blocks to markdown note, images included;
+- Convert saved web pages to markdown notes;
+- Merge "fast notes" into single inbox note in a smart manner;
+- Process/convert markdown links.

+Paired with [QOwnNotes](https://github.com/pbek/QOwnNotes) and the special script for that app, Bash-note knows the note currently opened in QOwnNotes and can paste selected text there without openning QOwnNotes itself.
+Make sure you've put path to Bash-note file to the QOwnNotes script file.

 Before running the script you should open it and check config section for set options.
 The most important is `note_root_dir` which is the directory where you store markdown notes.
 This directory can be a symlink, anything inside it however should be real files or hardlinks.

+## Using Bash-note

 You can see all Bash-note command line arguments by running `bash-note -h`.

-## 1. Modules ran by command line argument

-### Dependency check
-Dependencies: none
-Usage: `bash-note -d`

-Shows the names of packages required by each module and checks if needed binaries are already present.
-Good to check at first run.
+This will also show if all requred binaries/packages are present in the system.

+Bash-note requres: xclip, gettext, pandoc, wget, inotify-tools, jhead.

 ### Import settings
 Deficiencies: none
 Usage: `bash-note -i FILE`

 Import Bash-note settings from FILE.
-This module is useful for updating Bash-note:
+Thi is useful for updating Bash-note:
 1) Rename old version of bash-note to `bash-note.old` (or any other name);
 2) Put a new version file to the directory;
 3) Run `bash-note -i bash-note.old` and all existing settings will be imported to the new script.